ibm-skills-network/labs-knowledgebase/docs/troubleshooting.md

 ### Kernel Status Unknown

 If the kernel status is unknown, then reset the kernel.
-To reset the kernal:
+To reset the kernel:

 - In the Jupyter menu, navigate to ```Kernel``` > ```Restart Kernel```.
 If this doesn't resolve the issue, try ```Kernel``` > ```Kernal and Clear...``` or ```Kernel``` > ```Restart Kernel and Run All```.